 - Delete the circle.

 - Select all of the letters and group them.
-Once they’re grouped, you can resize them together without messing up your curving.
+Once they’re grouped, you can resize your Canva text together without messing up your curving.

 Things to Keep in Mind Curving Text with Canva